 - Sweeping after the t-line is permitted by the delivering team only

 - No sweeping by the opposition at any time

 If we return to Phase 2, only 3 players will be permitted on the ice surface.
 In this situation, there will be no exchanging of players during the game.

 What if members of my team are from the same household or considered within our ‘bubble’; can we use two sweepers?

 No. Whether one is from the same household or not, Curling Canada’s ‘Single-Sweeper Rule’ will be maintained for all VCC leagues and for all players.

 Will loaner equipment (e.g. shoes, brooms, sliders, stabilizers) still be available?

 Our preference for everyone’s safety is for all players to have their own equipment.
 Please ensure it is clearly labeled with your name.
-For those who still require an equipment loan you can rent brooms or stabilizers or shoes for $5.
-Pre-game and post-game locations TBD to ensure used equipment gets sanitized before being loaned out again.
-Step-on sliders will be available at no charge.
-There will be no sharing of rental equipment between players.
+There will be no rental equipment available this season.